create3000/x_ite/docs/_posts/components/Navigation/Viewpoint.md

 ### SFRotation [in, out] **orientation** 0 0 1 0 <small>[-1,1],(-∞,∞)</small>
 {: #fields-orientation }

-Rotation (axis, angle in radians) of Viewpoint, relative to default -Z axis direction in local coordinate system.
+Rotation (axis, angle in radians) of **Viewpoint**, relative to default -Z axis direction in local coordinate system.

 #### Hints